SpikeInterface/spikeinterface-dockerfiles/ironclust-compiled/README.md

 - Close `Package` and `Application Compiler` windows
 - In Matlab console run:
 ```
-compiler.package.docker('p_ironclust/for_testing/p_ironclust', 'p_ironclust/for_testing/requiredMCRProducts.txt', 'ImageName', 'ironclust-base')
+compiler.package.docker('p_ironclust/for_testing/p_ironclust', 'p_ironclust/for_testing/requiredMCRProducts.txt', 'ImageName', 'ironclust-matlab-base')
 ```
-This command will create an image called `ironclust-base` to be used in the next step
+This command will create an image called `ironclust-matlab-base` to be used in the next step

 ## Extending Base Image/Creating final image
 The Dockerfile in this folder applies some fixes and updates to the base image generated automatically by Matlab in order to properly run ironclust: